max-kly/myWeather/README.md

   },
 })
 ```
-4. Run `npm run server` command to start a backend
+2. Open up `backend` directory in your terminal and run `npm run server` command to start backend
-5. Open additional terminal and run `npm run dev` to start your frontend
+3. Open additional terminal, open up a `frontend` directory in your terminal and run `npm run dev` to start your frontend

 ## Project structure 👨‍💻
+- `backend`:
-- `__tests__` - includes integration tests for backend
+- - `__tests__` - includes integration tests for backend
-- `api` - includes backend of the project.
+- - `api` - includes backend of the project.
 2 contollers and 2 models.
 Internal controllers and models are for database interactions, external models and controllers for interacting with Weather API
-- `config` - settings to get access to your database and Weather API throughout the application
+- - `config` - settings to get access to your database and Weather API throughout the application
 - `data` - includes some dummy data for tests as well as data for seeding your production database
 - `frontend` - includes react application and all required components